 Nvidia might be the leading graphics card and PC hardware manufacturer, but the company is very hard at work developing self-driving smart cars, sensor technology for cars of the future.
 Nvidia has partnered with Audi to develop fully self-driving smart cars by 2020.
 These smart cars will be the most self-aware cars on the market, as well as be able to drive on side roads and the highway.

+Electronic and smart cars are sure to change the way we drive and even use car insurance in the future and we’re excited about this journey.
 Let us know what you hope to see from electronic and smart cars in the future.